APalumbo97/Sorting-Algorithms/README.md

 # Sorting-Algorithms
-Program that implements common sorting algorithms and compares their speed against one another;
+Program that implements common sorting algorithms and compares their speed against one another.